-The analysis in this document assumes that all direct impacts would be permanent.
+The analysis in this document assumes that all direct impacts would be permanent and there would be no temporary impacts.

-1.4 Relationship of the Project to the MSHCP
+1.4 Relationship of the Project Site to the MSHCP

 1.4.1 MSHCP Background

 The Western Riverside County MSHCP is a comprehensive habitat conservation/planning program for Western Riverside County.
 The intent of the MSHCP is to preserve native vegetation and meet the habitat needs of multiple species, rather than focusing preservation efforts on one species at a time.
 The MSHCP provides coverage (including take authorization for listed species) for special-status plant and animal species, as well as mitigation for impacts to special-status species and associated native habitats.